-Kilgoris area and its environs groundwater is found in Basement rock and volcanic deposits.
-More attention is given to the Basement aquifers owing to the underlying geology (Biotite-horneblende granite) covered by tertiary volcanics;
+The area and its environs groundwater is found in Basement rock deposits.
+More attention is given to the Basement aquifers owing to the underlying geology (Biotite-hornblende granite) covered by tertiary volcanics;

 a.
 In Basement System rocks

 Groundwater can occur in the regolith (the weathered, decomposed and fragmented part of the Basement rock), or in faults and fractures that are interconnected.